jython/book/sandbox/functions.rst

 Builtins are rarely sufficient, however; even a simple command line script generally needs to parse its arguments or read in from its standard input.
-(For this case you would need to ``import sys``.)
-And in the context of Jyhton, you will need to import the relevant Java classes you are using (maybe start with ``import java``).
+So for this case you would need to ``import sys``.
+And in the context of Jython, you will need to import the relevant Java classes you are using, perhaps with ``import java``.
 But the builtin functions are really the core function that almost all Python code uses.

+.. include:: builtins.rst

 XXX let's just pull in the actual documentation, then modify/augment as desired.
 I still prefer the grouping that we are doing here,